-The following table provides certain information with respect to our equity compensation plans in effect as of December 31, 2016.
+The following table provides certain information with respect to our equity compensation plans in effect as of December 31, 2017.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (A) Weighted-average exercise price of outstanding options, warrants and rights (B) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column A) (2)(3) (C) Equity compensation plans approved by security holders (1) 6,307,756 \$ 5.00 3,910,996 Equity compensation plans not 0,307,730 5.00 3,710,770 approved by security holders \$ - Total 6,307,756 3,910,996
+Equity compensation plans approved by security holders (1) 8,455,098 \$ 4.25 3,410,241 Equity compensation plans not approved by security holders - \$ - - Total 8,455,098 3 3,410,241 Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (A) Weighted-average exercise price of outstanding options, warrants and rights (B) remaining available for future issuance under equity compensation plans (excluding securities reflected in column A) (2)(3) (C) Equity compensation plans not approved by security holders \$ Equity compensation plans approved by by security holders \$ security holders (1) 8,455,098 \$ 4.25 3,410,241 Total 8,455,098 3,410,241 \$ - Total 8,455,098 3,410,241

 - (1) Consists of the AcelRx Pharmaceuticals, Inc. 2006 Stock Plan, or the 2006 Plan, the AcelRx Pharmaceuticals, Inc. 2011 Equity Incentive Plan, as amended, or the 2011 Incentive Plan, and the AcelRx Pharmaceuticals, Inc. 2011 Employee Stock Purchase Plan, or the ESPP. - (2) Consists of shares available for future issuance under the 2011 Incentive Plan, including shares that were previously available for future issuance under the 2006 Plan at the time of the execution and delivery of the underwriting agreement for our IPO, and the ESPP.
-As of December 31, 2016, 2,774,854 shares of common stock were available for issuance under the 2011 Incentive Plan and 1,136,142 shares of common stock were available for issuance under the ESPP, and as of April 24, 2017, up to a maximum of 130,158 shares may be purchased in the current purchase period. - (3) The initial aggregate number of shares of our common stock that may be issued pursuant to stock awards under the 2011 Incentive Plan was 1,875,000 shares, which number was the sum of (i) 51,693 shares remaining available for future grant under the 2006 Plan at the time of the execution and delivery of the underwriting agreement for our IPO, and (ii) an additional 1,823,307 new shares.
+As of December 31, 2017, 2,368,992 shares of common stock were available for issuance under the 2011 Incentive Plan and 1,041,249 shares of common stock were available for issuance under the ESPP, and as of April 19, 2018, up to a maximum of 206,809 shares may be purchased in the current purchase period. - (3) The initial aggregate number of shares of our common stock that may be issued pursuant to stock awards under the 2011 Incentive Plan was 1,875,000 shares.
 The number of shares of our common stock reserved for issuance under the 2011 Incentive Plan will automatically increase on January 1st each year, starting on January 1, 2012 and continuing through January 1, 2020, by 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, or such lesser number of shares of common stock as determined by our Board.
 The initial aggregate number of shares of common stock that may be issued pursuant to purchase rights granted to our employees or to employees of any of our designated affiliates under the ESPP was 250,000 shares.
 The number of shares of our common stock reserved for issuance will automatically increase on January 1st each year, starting January 1, 2012 and continuing through January 1, 2020, in an amount equal to the lower of (i) 2% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, and (ii) a number of shares of common stock as determined by our Board.